Efficient computation of contrastive explanations: Pertinent positives

-We run the experiments on four standard benchmark sets using logistic regression, a quadratic discriminant analysis (QDA) and GLVQ.
+\paragraph*{Experimental setup} We run the experiments on four standard benchmark sets using logistic regression, a quadratic discriminant analysis (QDA) and GLVQ.
 We use the "Iris Plants Data Set"~\cite{irisdata}, the "Wine data set"~\cite{winedata}, the "Ames Housing dataset"~\cite{housepricedata}\footnote{We turn it into a binary classification problem by setting the target to $1$ if the price is greater or equal to 160k\$ and $0$ otherwise.
 In addition, we select the following features: TotalBsmt, 1stFlr, 2ndFlr, GrLivA, WoodDeck, OpenP, 3SsnP, ScreenP and PoolA} and the "Breast Cancer Wisconsin (Diagnostic) Data Set"~\cite{breastcancer}.
 We compute a three-fold cross validation and compute a pertinent positive by only solving \refeq{eq:opt:pertinentpositive} and another one by using our proposed 2-phase algorithm (Algorithm~\ref{algo:2phase}).
-We standardize all data sets, use a regularization strength of $1.0$ when estimating the covariance matrices in QDA, set the basis values to $\basisvalues=\vec{0}$ and set the threshold for ''turned on'' features \refeq{eq:setI} to $\epsilon=0$ for all data sets.
+We standardize all data sets, use a regularization strength of $1.0$ when estimating the covariance matrices in QDA, set the basis values to $\basisvalues=\vec{0}$ and set the threshold for ``turned on'' features \refeq{eq:setI} to $\epsilon=0$ for all data sets.
 We report the mean sparsity \refeq{eq:score:sparsity} and the mean closeness \refeq{eq:score:closeness} for each combination of model, method and data set (we also report the variance) - because the sparsity does not change when using the 2-phase algorithm instead of \refeq{eq:opt:pertinentpositive} only, we only report sparsity once.
 For the purpose of better observing the properties of non-trivial pertinent positives, we always exclude the class of the zero vector - as discussed in section ~\ref{sec:pp:2phasealgo:closeness}, all samples from the class $\classifier(\vec{0})$ would yield the sparsest and trivial pertinent positive $\vec{0}$ which makes them less suited for evaluating our proposed algorithms.
+In case of logistic regression, we also compute a globally optimal solution of a strict pertinent positive as modelled in section~\ref{sec:pp:exactsolutions}.
+We compare the sparsity of these strict pertinent positives with the sparsity of the pertinent positives as computed by our proposed 2-phase algorithm.
 In addition, we compare the feature overlap between pertinent negatives and pertinent positives.
-For the purpose of informative and useful explanations it is beneficial that the pertinent positive and the pertinent negative ''share'' as few features as possible - meaning that the overlap of ''turned on'' features in the pertinent positive and the perturbed features in a pertinent negative should be rather small.
-We argue that if the pertinent positive and the pertinent negative ''share'' many features they might not be that useful and informative\footnote{This depends of course a lot on the specific situation and use case.} - if the overlap of features happens to be too large, one could add additional constraints to the optimization problems for manually including or excluding some features that finally result in a smaller overlap of features.
-We compute the pertinent negatives by using a Python toolbox~\cite{ceml} for efficiently computing counterfactual explanations - we use the l1 norm as a regularization for enforcing a sparse pertinent negative.
-We also keep track of the F1-score to ensure that the classifiers learned a ''somewhat reasonable'' decision boundary - because all classifiers perform quit well, we do not report the F1-scores in here and refer the interested reader to the published source code and protocols.
-We approximately solve the non-convex QPs using the conex-concave penalty (CCP) method~\cite{qcqp}.
-Because the CCP method is guaranteed to output a feasible solution, we do not have to check if the pertinent positive is valid.
-Further details (including the raw protocols of the experiments) and the implementations itself is available on GitHub\footnote{\url{https://github.com/andreArtelt/contrastive_explanations}}.
-The results are shown in Table~\ref{tab:experiments:results}.